CERIT-SC/compchem-fileprocessor/argo/readme.md

 Then from within a pod localhost:5000 is available on: host-service.argo.svc.cluster.local:5000

-must use header -H "Host: localhost"
+must use header -H "Host: localhost" in requests